huachuman/Zotero-Redline-theme/README.md

 ## Modding Zotero:
 If you want further customization, here are the steps to get DevTools and use the Element Picker to edit almost anything you want.
 These are the steps for Windows.
 If someone knows the steps for other platofrms please let me know.

+Note that some elements are harder to style than others.

 Create a new shortcut on your desktop or elsewhere (right click > new > shortcut) and paste this: